 Working with Child ThemesWordPress Security is important now more than ever.
-To help with vulnerabilities, it is extremely important to update your WordPress Theme on a month to month basis.
-One problem many inexperienced designers run into is at the time they update a theme, most of their work will be overwritten and they will have to re-upload their files to maintain their changes.
-Child themes will solve this issue and creating one is a very simple task.
+To help with vulnerabilities, updating your WordPress Theme monthly is important.
+One problem many inexperienced designers run into is that they update the primary theme, most of their work will be overwritten and they will have to re-upload their files to maintain their changes.
+Child themes will solve this issue and creating one is simple.
 Developing a child theme will allow you to customize your theme of choice without disrupting the core foundation of the theme.
-This will allow updates or additions to occur without overwriting your file and page changes and styling.
+Admins can update without overwriting core theme files and styling.

 How do you create a Child theme for WordPress?